Type of Journey

 Chikmagalur’s Coffee Museum – A visit to the Coffee Museum is a dream come true for coffee lovers.
 The museum acquaints you with your favorite drink by providing a detailed description of the processes of the plantation.

-Jhari Waterfalls - The Jhari falls exuberates natural splendor.
+Jhari Waterfalls – The Jhari Falls exuberate natural splendor.
 Surrounded by tea and coffee plantations, the waterfall is nestled away from the hustle and bustle of the city.
 Trekkers can take a dip into the pool or enjoy the comforts of the Jhari resort Chikmagalur.

 Nearby attractions from Chikmagalur: